jetstack/tarmak/docs/user-guide.rst

 Pod Security Policy
 ~~~~~~~~~~~~~~~~~~~
+**Note:** For cluster versions greater than 1.8.0 this is applied by default.
+For cluster versions before 1.6.0 is it not applied.

 To enable Pod Security Policy to an environment, include the following to the
 configuration file under the kubernetes field of that environment: